Free Accruals & Prepayments Course

 Nine months within the next financial year (April, May, June, July, August, September, October, November, December)

-So, a prepayment is needed to move nine months of insurance expenses from the reporting period to the next reporting period.
+Therefore, a prepayment is required to transfer nine months of insurance expenses from the current reporting period to the next reporting period.

-The next step is to calculate the value of the prepayment.
+The next step is to calculate the prepayment value.
 Here is the formula:

 (Full cost of expense/entire period of expense)*prepayment period